SudhakarReddyPeddinti/ApacheSpark-API/README.md

 # ApacheSpark - Scala - API
 #### NOTE: Only for those who use Apache Spark in IDE by loading required libraries via a build tool.

-Providing API capabilities using simple lightweight http server(Unfiltered) for Apache Spark applications.
-Instant testing (avoiding packaging and deploying using local machine's Spark & CLI) by using simple http wrapper for programatic execution in Intellij IDE.
+Providing API capabilities using simple lightweight http server (like [flask](http://flask.pocoo.org)) for Apache Spark applications written in Scala.
+Instant testing (avoiding packaging and deploying using local machine's Spark & CLI) by using simple http wrapper for execution in Intellij IDE.

 ##### The Problem: Provide api capabilities for spark programs which can accept http request and send response.

-Http capabilities are achived using simple Http serving toolkit written for scala - [Unfiltered](http://unfiltered.ws/index.html).
+API capabilities are achived using simple Http serving toolkit written for scala - [Unfiltered](http://unfiltered.ws/index.html).

 Unfiltered provides: